The Authorship Dilemma: Alphabetical or Contribution?: Model

-Finally, in each academic community there exists a general perception of the significance of being first or second author on a paper.
-Without prior knowledge about the specific paper and authors involved, the relative contribution of each author on a two-authored paper can be evaluated using a fixed \emph{contribution vector} $[\phi, 1-\phi]$, where $1/2 \leq \phi < 1$.
-That is, the community assumes that the contribution of the first and second author are $\phi$\% and $(1-\phi)$\%, respectively.
+Finally, in each academic community there is a general perception of the significance of being the first or the second author on a paper.
+Without prior knowledge about the specific paper or its authors, the relative contribution of each author on a two-authored paper can be represented by a fixed \emph{contribution vector} $[\phi, 1-\phi]$, where $\frac{1}{2} \leq \phi < 1$.
+That is, the community assumes that the contribution of the first and the second author are $\phi$\ and $(1-\phi)$\, respectively (these values can be seen as percentages of the total worth of the project).
+Throughout the paper, we refer to the case where $\phi = \frac{1}{2} = 1 - \phi$ as \emph{alphabetical ordering}, and to the cases where $\phi > \frac{1}{2} > 1 - \phi$ as \emph{contribution-based ordering}.
+Parameter $\phi$ is fixed and known to the players.